Zerschranzer/Ark-Survival-ascended-dedicated-server-without-docker/README.md

 8. Download and Setup the Server
 9. help

 Select option number 8 to `download and set up the server`.
-Beofre the setup starts,you get asked if you want to change the map or if you want to use mods.
+Before the setup starts, you get asked if you want to change the map or if you want to use mods.
 Once the setup is complete, the script will prompt you to choose a name, password, and RCON password for your server.
 Just follow the instructions.

 Congratulations!
 You have successfully installed and configured your server.
 To start, stop, restart or enter the Rcon_Console, just run `./asamanager.sh` in the console, and follow the instructions.